-Subsequently, it makes sense to separate these needs into tiers where they can be interchangeable, yet still provide some semblance of order.
-Tier 1 needs are paramount to be addressed, Tier 2 needs demand consideration, and Tier 3 needs would appreciate the upgrade but don’t require the attention of the prior tiers.
+Subsequently, it makes sense to separate these needs into tiers, where they can be interchangeable, yet still provide some semblance of order.
+Tier one needs are paramount to be addressed, tier two needs demand consideration, and tier three needs would appreciate the upgrade, but don’t require the attention of the prior tiers.

 Tier 1: Offensive Tackle, Edge Rusher, Linebacker